 Coronavirus Bulletin: Resources for Leading During the Crisis

-Republicans are working with President Trump and the Administration to deliver relief and assistance to American workers, families, and small businesses who have been impacted by the global health crisis of the novel coronavirus.
+Republicans are working to deliver relief and assistance to American workers, families, and small businesses who have been impacted by the global health crisis of the novel coronavirus.

 CLICK HERE FOR FAQs ON THE PHASES 1, 2, 3 , 3.5, & 4 CORONAVIRUS PACKAGES